 According to the Reporter-Telegram, the fatality was the 13th to occur on Midland County roads in 2015.

-Although the investigation into this particular accident is ongoing, victims, and survivors of victims, often have recourse in the state’s civil courts.
+Although the investigation into this particular accident is ongoing, injured individuals often have recourse in the state’s civil courts.
 When negligence is reasonably asserted, it is possible to seek compensation for medical bills, lost wages and pain and suffering.
 A failure to yield the right-of-way may constitute evidence of negligence.

-If you or a loved one is a victim of a vehicular crash, it is possible to thoroughly review the matter with a Odessa personal injury lawyer that focuses on relevant parts of Texas personal injury law.
+If you or a loved one is injured in a vehicular crash, it is possible to thoroughly review the matter with a Odessa personal injury lawyer that focuses on relevant parts of Texas personal injury law.
 To ask your questions, or to learn more, please contact us.